Mathuv/guides-django/README.md

 Each repository is a Django template that can be used as is.
 Each template has a guide that outlines the changes made and why I made them.

+### Who this is for

+At the moment, this project is geared towards <a href="http://zedshaw.com/2015/06/16/early-vs-beginning-coders/" target="_blank">early</a> to intermediate Django developers.
+What is an early Django developer?
+At this point, you have already completed some tutorials like the <a href="https://docs.djangoproject.com/en/1.9/intro/tutorial01/" target="_blank">official Django tutorial</a> or <a href="http://tutorial.djangogirls.org/en/index.html" target="_blank">something similar</a> and maybe completed a small sized project with Django - like a blog.
+Still don't know if you are an early Django developer?
+Can you describe, with ease and clarity, what the `startproject` command does without referencing the Django documentation?
+Yes?
+You are good to go.

+**NOTE:** Even if you haven't done anything with Django, this can still be a useful read.
+Just because your a beginner does not mean you won't get anything out of it.
+Give it a try!

 ### Goals

 If this helps someone learn Django a little better, mission accomplished.
 Thus, I am hoping that I can add something to the Django community and in support of this goal, I have tried to focus on a few things.